mosa/MOSA-Project/Source/Docs/mosa-project-structure.rst

 Mosa.DeviceSystem
 *****************

 This project contains all kinds of miscelleanous classes and utilities, useful to device drivers and other stuff.
-It can fully be used outside MOSA and can serve as a great utilities project.
+It can almost be fully used outside MOSA (it does contain a few classes related to MOSA, like ``ConstrainedPointer``) and can serve as a great utilities project.
 For example, it contains classes for generating a VDI header or VHD footer, MBR generation and some PCI utilities.
 But it contains much more!

 It's also not required to run a demo, however it is a dependecy of **Mosa.DeviceDriver**.